MikeyCarter/ItemSorter/README.txt

 you want and it will dispense them to you.

 Notes:
+ - CHUNK LOADERS (See below)!
+For the drop off system just putting an item will act as a chunk loader.
+Also the hopper clocks should keep the sorter up and running.
+However, do your self a favour.
+Place the sorter in the spawn chunks or move the spawn over top of it.
+ - NO DOORS!
+The selection house control rooms have no doors.
+After their programmed you shouldn't need to go in there.
+But the reason for no doors is villagers.
+I had villagers in the area and they seem to love to run in there and never leave.
+Just break the wall or the glass on top to get in.
+Then replace the blocks.
  - Originally I tried using a really compact sorter.
 But then the selection part became a problem with cross talk.
 Not to mention some items like wool would cause sorters beside to activate and empty their contents.